 LLAS is a voluntary scheme for private residential landlords with rental properties in Leeds operated on behalf of the council by the Residential Landlords' Association (RLASS Ltd).
-This is a company wholly owned by the Residential Landlords Association (RLA) and will be monitored by us to ensure the contract is complied with.

 Members will agree to:

-- Provide access to properties for RLAAS Ltd to carry out compliance checks;
+- provide access to properties for RLAAS Ltd to carry out compliance checks;

-- Ensure that properties are not in a condition that is liable to be hazardous to the health and safety of tenants, visitors or members of the community;
+- ensure that properties are not in a condition that is liable to be hazardous to the health and safety of tenants, visitors or members of the community;

-- Ensure all their properties meet the requirements of the scheme, or alternatively;
+- ensure all their properties meet the requirements of the scheme, or alternatively;

-- Where a minority of a landlords’ properties are not fully compliant, apply for a concession and agree a property improvement plan to improve, within a reasonable timescale, any property that does not fully meet the requirements of the scheme and accordingly inform any prospective new tenants of this arrangement;
+- where a minority of a landlords’ properties are not fully compliant, apply for a concession and agree a property improvement plan to improve, within a reasonable timescale, any property that does not fully meet the requirements of the scheme and accordingly inform any prospective new tenants of this arrangement; and

-- Be committed to partnership working.
+- be committed to partnership working.